macs30113-s23/course-materials/in-class-activities/02_Midway_CPU/midway_cheat_sheet.md

 pip install --user mpi4py
 ```

-To install relevant packages for GPU processing, you can run the following commands (if your session hangs after installing a package, you can generally type `ctrl-c` to stop the stalled process and continue working without further problems).
+To install relevant packages for GPU processing, you can run the following commands after loading the Python and CUDA modules listed above (if your session hangs after installing a package, you can generally type `ctrl-c` to stop the stalled process and continue working without further problems).

 ```
-pip install --user cupy-cuda110 python -m cupyx.tools.install_library --cuda 11.0 --library cutensor
+pip install --user cupy-cuda110
 ```

 # Running jobs